Nondiscrimination and Accessibility in St. Pete

 Parking & Transportation

 Transportation barriers can present huge challenges to people with disabilities.
-The City of St. Pete strives to offer accessible parking and transportation so that people with disabilities can safely and comfortably get around the city.
+The City of St. Petersburg strives to offer accessible parking and transportation so that people with disabilities can safely and comfortably get around the city.
 For more information about parking, transportation, and getting around in St. Pete, visit the main Parking & Transportation page.To report a vehicle, within the city of St. Pete, that is parked in an accessible spot without the proper disabled parking placard/license plate displayed, call the non-emergency phone number to the St. Petersburg Police Department at 727-893-7780.
 Once reported, someone from the Police Department or Volunteer Road Patrol and Parking Enforcement Specialist Unit will be sent to investigate.

 Parks & Recreation